 - We must show discipline and act in solidarity.
-This will help protect your health and slow down the spread of the virus. - Only trust information sources that are accurate and reliable. - Also refer to the latest information from the WHO.
-The WHO offers current and reliable information, some of it also available in a range of languages. - In Germany, you can obtain current and reliable information from the Robert Koch-Institute (RKI), the Federal Center for Health Education (Bundeszentrale für gesundheitliche Aufklärung, BZgA) or the Ministry of Health (Bundesministerium für Gesundheit, BMG). - Please also consider your actions in order to protect the health of medical and care personnel.
-They are the heroines and heroes who are risking their own health to care for us. - Those infected or ill must under all circumstances comply with the instructions of medical and care personnel. - Please make sure you comply with all the latest instructions, appeals and notices from government, national and local health authorities, as well as the security forces.
+This will help protect your health and slow down the spread of the virus. - Only trust information sources that are accurate and reliable. - Also refer to the latest information from the World Health Organization (WHO).
+The WHO offers current and reliable information, some of it also available in a range of languages. - In Germany, you can obtain current and reliable information from the Robert Koch-Institute (RKI), the Federal Center for Health Education (Bundeszentrale für gesundheitliche Aufklärung, BZgA) or the Ministry of Health (Bundesministerium für Gesundheit, BMG). - Please let us all be mindful in order to protect our health and the health of the medical and care personnel.
+They are the heroines and heroes who are risking their own health to protect us from the infection and to provide our medical care. - We kindly ask those affected or already ill with COVID-19 to follow the instructions of medical and care personnel. - Please make sure you comply with all the latest instructions, appeals and notices issued by the respective national and local authorities.